You can find savings accounts and CDs paying way above the national average — if you know where to look.

-People have all kinds of excuses for keeping their low-APY savings accounts.
-But keeping your savings at the local bank, generally, just doesn’t make sense because their APYs usually aren’t competitive with a number of online banks.
+People have all kinds of excuses for keeping their low-annual percentage yield (APY) savings accounts.
+But keeping your savings at the local bank, generally, just doesn’t make sense because their APYs usually aren’t competitive with yields at many online banks.

 APYs are on the rise at these banks